 Be honest about gaps in employment

-If you don’t include an explanation of your CV gap, or you try to hide it and get found out, then employers may have concerns about what it is you were doing during that time and why you feel the need to hide it – which could lead to your application being rejected.
+If you don’t include an explanation of your CV gap, or you try to hide it and get found out, employers might have concerns about what you were doing during that time and why you feel the need to hide it.
+This could lead to your application being rejected.

 Keep your explanation brief

-Whilst it’s important to explain employment gaps, they shouldn’t become the focus of your CV.
-If you focus on it too much, or get tied up in trying to explain something, then you could risk inadvertently making it into a much bigger issue for your interviewer than it needs to be.
+While it’s important to explain employment gaps, they shouldn’t become the focus of your CV.
+If you get tied up in trying to explain something, you could risk inadvertently making it into a bigger issue than it needs to be.

-You will need to make a judgement call on what the gap is and whether you want to tackle it head on or not.
-If you are currently in work, or have been in the last 3 months then it probably doesn’t make sense to highlight any gaps in a cover letter for fear of appearing defensive.
-If however you have been out of work for a while and this is your first job back, then it provides an ideal place to introduce yourself and explain why you think you are the best person for the role.
-Before briefly outlining the reason for the gap and explaining why you’re ready to get back to work.
+If, however, you’ve been out of work for a while and this is your first job back, your cover letter can provide an ideal place to introduce yourself and explain why you think you’re the best person for the role, before briefly outlining the reason for the gap and explaining why you’re ready to get back to work.

 Be confident in your explanation